citratecycle/pec/power_management_api/README.md

 ## Power Log

-### `start_power_log` and `stop_power_log`
+### `start_power_log(period: float, path: str) -> int` and `stop_power_log() -> int`

 #### Purpose

-Track the power consumption of the development board, including SoC, memory, and so on.
-Then, a log should be generated in real-time, so that the energy consumption in a certain time can be analyzed.
+Track the real-time power consumption of the SoC.
+Generate a log in real-time, so that the energy consumption in a certain time can be analyzed.

 #### Implementation

-The voltage and current through the power line `VDD_IN` can be read from a virtual fs.
-A possible implementation is: When `start_power_log` is called, it automatically setup a `cron` job, which runs at a frequency of 1Hz, and append log to a specified file.
-When `stop_power_log` is called, the `cron` job is stopped.
+The power goes through the power line `VDD_IN` can be read from a virtual fs.
+When `start_power_log` is called, it split a sub-process recording power in a certain period and append log to a specified file.
+When `stop_power_log` is called, the sub-process is stopped.

 #### Possible Problem

-If the system enters sleep mode, `cron` job can no longer trace the power.
+1. If the system enters sleep mode, it can no longer trace the power.
+2. If the recording frequency is too high, it consumes much CPU resource.

 ## Sleep Mode